vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/Example-SetWallpaper/README.md

 # Example - SetWallpaper package
-This package is designed to set the wallpaper of an image hosted online This package is designed for a user-session install.
+This package is designed to set the wallpaper of an image hosted online

+*Be sure to modify the postinstall and change the url for your image*

+This package is designed for a user-session install.
 It will not work if installed during DEP Setup Assistant since there is no desktop yet to modify.
 As such, recommended deployment for this is to use [InstallApplications](https://github.com/erikng/installapplications) and place the package in Stage1 or Stage2

 The repository is setup to build with `munkipkg`